doujinflip/wifi_prioritizer_windows/README.md

 Remember to change the Interface name in the source code if it does not go by the default name "Wi-Fi".

 You can later make edits by right-clicking on the file and selecting Edit.

+A known bug of this program is a fault of the netsh command, where APs beginning with the number sign (#) cannot be moved around.
+The workaround I use is to change every other AP around it.